darshan-raul/Terraform-Templates/Documentation.md

 > Local values can be helpful to avoid repeating the same values or expressions multiple times in a configuration, but if overused they can also make a configuration hard to read by future maintainers by hiding the actual values used.

+# Modules

+A module is a **container** for multiple resources that are used together

+- Every Terraform configuration has **at least one module, known as its root module**, which consists of the resources defined in the .tf files in the main working directory.

+- A module can call other modules, which lets you include the child module's resources into the configuration in a concise way.
+Modules can also be called multiple times, either within the same configuration or in separate configurations, allowing resource configurations to be packaged and re-used.

+// Not quite having handson with modules yet.
+Will add more once I get to know how to really use it